 Life after drug rehab can be vulnerable and confusing for most people who are now having to adjust to unfiltered life situations full of triggers, temptations, and challenges.
 Going to a meeting every day can help you gain structure and keep on track in your sobriety.

-Groups like Alcoholics Anonymous or SMART Recovery are great places to start, but look out for local listings to see where your support system will be.
+Groups like 12-step programs, Alcoholics Anonymous, or SMART Recovery are great places to start, but look out for local listings to see where your support system will be.

 Don’t Be in a Rush to Go Back Home